Energy

 If you’ve overestimated how much oil will fit in your tank, most suppliers will top it up to a safe level and only charge for the amount you take.

-• Delivery charges: These depend on the supplier and how rural your location is.
+• Delivery charges: These can vary by supplier, order size and how rural your location is.

 4. Join a community oil club